V-Cent/TTE/docs/tech/tov.md

 For all further examples, artes set on auto (in this example Draconian Slash) are called **buffered artes**.
 Artes used for the cancel are called (in this example Severing Fang) are called **cancel artes**.

 For better effect, both buffered artes and cancel artes need to be artes that require your character to be very close to the enemy to perform.
-The enemy dimensions can also be important, since there are occasions where the character will be stuck in the free-run animation without the arte coming out.
+The enemy dimensions can also be important, since there are occasions where the character will be stuck in the free-run animation without the arte coming out (usually on the enemy's tails or limbs).

 Keep in mind that you can also cancel to normals instead of artes.